 Typically a middle market investment bank displays the following characteristics

-Middle-market banks normally have strong national presence but very little international exposure as against bulge bracket banks which have offices in almost all major international financial centers.
+Middle-market banks normally have a strong national presence but very little international exposure as against bulge bracket banks that have offices in almost all the main international financial centers.

-Middle-market banks provide the full range of services expected of an investment bank namely M&A advisory, fund raising from equity and debt capital markets, Restructuring, and other variations on those.
+Middle-market banks offer the full range of services expected of an investment bank namely M&A advisory, fundraising from equity and debt capital markets, Restructuring, and other variations on those.

 Some middle-market banks focus on a particular industry; for example, KBW focuses on Financial Institutions (FIG), Cowen is known for healthcare investment banking, and HoulihanLokey has a top Restructuring practice.

 The Middle Market Landscape

 Broadly the middle market banks can be classified as follows:

 Firms such as Robert.W.
 Baird, William Blair and Piper Jaffray have historically been broking firms which over time have expanded their services to combining wealth management, private equity and investment banking services thus creating scale to go national.